 To start with the planning, you must first consider all the security sensitive areas that will be exposed to patients during an emergency.
 These would be the emergency departments, labour units, PHIs, nuclear and radiological source material storage areas, mechanical rooms and communication centres and pharmacies to name a few.
 It is during these patient surge that criminals make the most of the opportunities to comfortably enter the hospital premises and indulge in anti-social activities.

-- Firstly, you must build a comprehensive facility management plan where all the security safeguards are applied consistently
+- Firstly, you must build an integrated facilities management plan where all the security safeguards are applied consistently

 - Adhere to the jurisdiction of the state while aligning your security plans with the life security plans of the building.